 Here’s my Ph.D. dissertation from the University of Virginia, which I defended Jan.
 2014, supported by an NSF Doctoral Dissertation Research Improvement Grant among other awards/honors.
 The take-away is that bias can seep into technology-mediated processes—but we also have to worry about the more qualitative ways that values can set the terms of these processes themselves.
 In other words, to the policy-maker: There’s always a man behind the technological curtain.
 But what are you doing asking him to read your fortune in the first place?
 And to the young researcher: Don’t get too caught up measuring technology-centered bias effects when structural inequalities more than explain unjust outcomes.
 (Alex Vitale says this better.)

-Here’s a bit of an off-topic off-shoot from the medical decision diagnosis comparative case study: “Overriding Race and Class Bias: Equity in Technology-Mediated Diagnosis.”
+Here’s an off-shoot from the medical decision diagnosis comparative case study: “Overriding Race and Class Bias: Equity in Technology-Mediated Diagnosis.”
 It indicates that even much more scientifically moored, obviously useful tools such as medical decision-making tools can be vulnerable to bias.

 Here are the results of a survey of Virginia state-licensed polygraphers that I conducted as part of my pre-doctoral research for two graduate methods classes: “Virginia Polygrapher Survey 2010-2011.”
 They indicate that polygraphers are demographically like law enforcement management: overwhelmingly white, male, older, conservative, and current or former law enforcement—and that one in five of them reports believing that some groups of people (e.g., blacks) are more likely to pass or fail the polygraph than other groups.